 People may choose to ghost because they think it’s easier than explaining themselves.
 But they sometimes don’t realize how hurtful their vanishing acts can be.

-If you, like me, have recently been ghosted after a date (or a few dates), come with me on this ghostee’s Silk Road journey and learn some ways to move on—with the help of Alexa Echo.
+If you have recently been ghosted after a date (or a few dates), I invite you to come on this ghostee’s Silk Road journey and learn some ways to move on—with the help of Alexa Echo.

 Stage 1: The restlessness